AV2262/mind-tracker/README.md

 ## 🌟 Overview

 **Mind Tracker** is a futuristic, neon-inspired web app that helps users reflect on their emotional well-being through journaling, mood tracking, and visual insights.
-It combines *aesthetics + analytics* — giving users a calm, fluid experience with glowing aqua-blue accents, charts, and animations.
+It merges **aesthetics + analytics**, offering a calm and fluid experience with glowing aqua-blue accents, charts, and animations.

 > 💡 Built using **React (Vite)**, **Tailwind CSS**, **Framer Motion**, and **Chart.js**.